Running Tests on iOS

 There are two ways to run tests on a local device:

-- Through the IDE – Both Xamarin Studio and Visual Studio submit the test run to Test Cloud.
+- Through the IDE – Both Visual Studio and Visual Studio for Mac may submit the test run to Test Cloud.

 - Programmatically Declaring the Device – Using the UITest API, a test can explicitly identify a device to run the tests on.